 The COA also serves as the maximum cap for financial aid.
 Under certain circumstances, students whose awards reach that COA limit may appeal for additional aid eligibility.
 Prior to submitting an appeal, students should review the COA figures available in the financial aid award notification (on Hokie SPA) to determine if an appeal is necessary.

 - November 9, 2018 - students attending the Fall 2018 semester only

 - April 5, 2018 - students attending both Fall 2018 and Spring 2019 semesters or the Spring 2019 semester only

 Please allow two weeks for processing (four weeks during peak processing periods of June through August).
 It is important to remember that approval of an appeal does not guarantee receipt of additional aid.
 Also, because certain additional aid resources are limited, we recommend filing as soon as possible.

-· Books and supply expenses exceed the current cost of attendance (COA) allocation.
+· Books and supply expenses exceed the current COA allocation.

 · The student has child care expenses.

 · Travel expenses exceed the current COA allocation.